Drugs and Other Mind Thrashers

 Hemp: a group of plants including cannabis (which has hallucinogenic properties); grown for fiber content.
 In USA many hemps are prohibited in commercial production because of similarity to cannabis.
 In Colonial U.S. hemp cultivation was encouraged by Government and in Virginia farmers were required to grow hemp; its cultivation was encouraged during World War II for its fibers.
 Until recently the long fibers from hemp were the best-known and most widely used textile fibers on Earth; it is still grown as sisal, jute and under other names.
 See 'marijuana.'

 Heroin: Derived from opium.
 C21H23NO5.
 A maintenance drug requiring daily dosage; addictive.
-Illegal in the U.S.
+Illegal in the U.S.; withdrawal symptoms reportedly among the nastiest of all addictive drugs: diarrhea, vomiting, tremors, cramps within 6-8 hours after last full or reduced dose.

 Ice: street name for smokeable form of methamphetamine